lingokids/react-native-build-exercise/README.md

 ## Instructions

- Taking the provided app codebase contained in this repository, you'll need to write a Github Actions .yml file that properly generates a build of the app.
+ Taking the provided app codebase contained in this repository, you'll need to write a [Github Actions](https://docs.github.com/en/actions) .yml file that properly generates a build of the app.
+You can find more info on Action Metadata files [here](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action#creating-an-action-metadata-file).

 - There is no time limit so take as much as you want, but we estimate that this should take you at most around a few hours to get right.
 - First of all, fork this repository on your own Github account and make it public.
 Then start working from there.
 - The deliverable for this exercise should be a link to that public fork, so we can check out what have you changed and more importantly, the .yml script that generates the final build.
 - In case you need to set up specific environment variables use Github Secrets to do so and don't share it with us.
 - We are not going to run this pipeline ourselves, we will review it with you over the exercise review interview, so you will be able to show it and explain it.
 - You should be able to set this up with a free Github account as long as the repository is public.
-Github Actions provides their own runners so we advise you use them.
+Github Actions provides [their own runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) so we advise you to use them.
 - If you don't get it to work we still encourage you to deliver something.
 We can talk about what happened during the interview.
 Don't stress too much about it :)

 As it is, the app displays a simple screen and indicates if it is running in debug or release mode: